mikaelrepo/packer-vmware/README.md

 - **Leverage Extensive Plugins:** Packer supports builders and plugins for a multitude of sources, allowing for extensive customization and control.
 Learn more about [Packer plugins here.](https://www.packer.io/docs/plugins).
 - **Reuse Code Efficiently:** Minimize redundant work by reusing code.
 For instance, the code used for imaging Windows10 20H2 can be adapted with minimal changes to create an image for 21H2.

-# Let’s get started!
+# Getting Started with Packer

+To begin working with Packer, follow the steps below:

+## 1. **Download and Install Packer**
+   - Download Packer from the [official HashiCorp website](https://www.packer.io/downloads).
+   - Follow the [installation instructions](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli) provided in the Packer documentation.

+## 2. **Download a Windows ISO from Microsoft**
+   - Choose a suitable Windows ISO from the [official Microsoft download page](https://www.microsoft.com/en-us/software-download/windows10ISO).

+## 3. **Generate `autounattend.xml` File**
-Download and install [Packer by HashiCorp](https://developer.hashicorp.com/packer/downloads) and a Windows iso from Microsoft.
-You need an autounattend.xml file to modify Windows settings in your images for the OS installation.
-You can generate your own autounattend.xml file with [Windows System Image Manager (SIM)](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-overview-topics).
-Point the utility to the install.wim and you are ready to create the autounattend.xml file.
+   - You will need an `autounattend.xml` file to modify Windows settings in your images during the OS installation.

-Check out the official documentation and tutorials here -> [Packer | HashiCorp Developer](https://developer.hashicorp.com/packer).
+   - Generate your own `autounattend.xml` file using the [Windows System Image Manager (SIM)](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-overview-topics).
+   - Point the utility to the `install.wim` file to create the `autounattend.xml` file.

+## 4. **Refer to Official Documentation**
+   - For more detailed instructions and tutorials, refer to the [official Packer documentation](https://www.packer.io/docs) on the HashiCorp Developer website.

+# Overview of Files and Directories

 - variables.pkr.hcl — Declares variables and optionally set default values.
 - windows.auto.pkrvars.hcl — Defines the variables you declared in variables.pkr.hcl.
 The auto in the file lets Packer know this file should automatically be included in the build run.